 Every decision you make will produce multiple responses.

 Some will agree.
-Some will not.
+Others will not.
 And some will not care either way.

 Change is inevitable.
 You’ll have to lead through it.

-You can deny it.
-You can attempt to avoid it.
-You can be afraid of how people will react to it.
+You can deny it, attempt to avoid it or be afraid of how people will react to it.
 But change is coming either way.
 It’s best to be on the side of change where you at least have some chance of helping the change be for the best overall good of the people you lead.

 In my observation, the longer you do something well the less people notice your efforts.
 It becomes your “normal”.

-But this one is especially true if you are looking for appreciation.
-Of course, we all want to be appreciated, but genuine leaders are not as concerned about what other people think as they are about doing the right thing.
+Genuine leaders are not as concerned about what other people think as they are about doing the right thing.
 And, because of this, they aren’t necessarily seeking personal recognition or applause.
-These leaders are methodical in their pursuit of progress, but not usually aware of how much good they actually are doing.
+Often these leaders are methodical in their pursuit of progress, and not always aware of how much good they actually are doing.

 You can never adequately predict how people will respond.

 Even the people you felt were your best supporters will sometimes turn on you if the decision you make does not go in their favor or if you bother their level of comfort.
 (That’s human nature.)

 And then there will be some people who will rise to your support you that you didn’t even know were in your corner.